karinlag/submit_ena/submitreads.md

 #### The sample file

-This file describes the samples in your read set.
+This file describes the sample(s) in your read set.
 This file can contain many sample entries in one file.
 This is done by having multiple SAMPLE sections in the file.
 One SAMPLE section begins with the "<SAMPLE...>" tag, and ends with the "</SAMPLE...>" tag.

-Some values need to be detailed here (per sample):
+Some values need to be specified here (per sample):
 - Sample alias - a specific tag for this sample.
 Will be used by other entries.
 - Center name - the name of the institution sequencing/submitting the reads
 - Title - Name for the sample